mekongGOOD/odc-rhok-infrographic-demos/README.md

-Here are some sample infographics that use the HROK developed ODC API ([https://github.com/mekongGOOD/odc-hrok-api](https://github.com/mekongGOOD/odc-hrok-api "")).
+Here are some sample infographics that use the HROK developed [Open Development Cambodia (ODC)](http://www.opendevelopmentcambodia.net/ "") API ([https://github.com/mekongGOOD/odc-hrok-api](https://github.com/mekongGOOD/odc-hrok-api "")).

 These inforgraphics were developed using the [highcharts.js](http://www.highcharts.com/ "") javascript ibrary.